Internet-of-People/titania-os/doc/dapp-glossary.md

 ### Meta Data

-These details are used as meta data in the titania app store to display the app correctly.
+These details are used as meta data for the dapp store.

 * name - name of the app
 * description - a short description explaining what the user is installing.
 And why he should install your app.